-ROC had no lost time injuries during 2017.
-No Tier 1 or Tier 2 process safety events occurred at its operated assets.
-ROC has now completed more than three years without a lost time injury at its operated assets.
+ROC had no lost time injuries during 2018.
+No Tier 1 or Tier 2 process safety events occurred and no environment pollution incidents occurred at its operated assets.
+ROC has now completed more than four years without a lost time injury at our operated assets.